 One of the most important aspects of the study by Jama is that cataract surgery reduces the chances for hip fractures, specifically.
 Hip fractures are one of the leading causes of illness and death in the elderly, and considering cataract surgery is an important step in securing a long, enjoyable retirement.

 Cataract surgery is one of the most common surgeries in the world because people value their eyesight & understand the major benefits outweigh the low risks involved.
+Many people have questions about cataract treatment.
 Speak with one of our ophthalmologists to discuss your particular visual needs & when is the best time for you to consider cataract surgery.